QuantumPhi/Lib2D/README.md

 Lib2D
 =====

-A Java library meant to aid in game physics.
+A Java library meant to aid in game development.

 Developers: